 brid.gy is a service that sends webmentions for comments/replies, likes, and reposts on Facebook, Twitter, Google+, and Instagram posts.
 It uses original post discovery to find target links for the webmentions.
 GitHub repo here.

-Tools you can install to send webmentions
+Tools you can use or install to send webmentions

 Blog posts and articles about webmention (newest first)